Landon Liboiron: Early life

+After graduating high school, he moved to Vancouver to pursue acting full time.

 Career

 Liboiron was cast in TV films before his breakout role in the Canadian teen drama television series Degrassi: The Next Generation.

 In 2011, Liboiron played Josh Shannon in the sci-fi television series Terra Nova, the son of the lead character, played by Jason O'Mara, and his wife, played by Shelley Conn.
+That same year, he appeared in the horror film The Howling: Reborn.

 In 2013, Liboiron was cast in a lead role opposite Bill Skarsgård and Famke Janssen as high school student and Romani werewolf Peter Rumancek in the Netflix original series Hemlock Grove.
 Liboiron reprised his role in the second and third season of the series.

-In 2017, Liboiron was cast as Carter / Sam Meehan in the Blumhouse supernatural thriller film Truth or Dare.
-The film was released in theaters on April 13, 2018.
+From 2016 to 2019, he starred as Michael Smyth in the western drama series Frontier.
+In 2017, Liboiron was cast as Carter / Sam Meehan in the Blumhouse supernatural thriller film Truth or Dare (2018).

+In 2021, he starred in the drama film Hands That Bind.

+In 2022, Liboiron co-directed and wrote the gothic satire short film Soul of a Man with Bill Skarsgård, starring Stellan and Gustaf Skarsgård.
+The film was based on Edgar Allen Poe's short story Bon-Bon.